 - Dr Reyes-Beaman v The Bishop of Leicester (Reading ET, 2012-2013) The Claimant brought claims of discrimination and victimisation arising out of her training to become an ordained priest in the Church of England.
 Matthew acted for the Bishop of Leicester.
-In January 2013 the Tribunal gave judgment in the Bishop’s favour (including findings that the Claimant had lied and fabricated documents).
+In January 2013 the Tribunal gave judgment in the Bishop’s favour.

 - Griffin v Guardian News & Media Ltd (London Central ET, 2012) This was a test case relating to the employment status of casual sub-editors.
 Matthew acted successfully for Guardian News & Media Ltd.

 - King v Royal Bank of Canada IRLR 280 (EAT) - approach to compensation in unfair dismissal cases